 open/close all folders

-- In addition to Lelouch/Zero himself, Britannian TV producer Diethard Reid from Code Geass fits this trope for The Black Knights, a Japanese rebel faction.
-Instead of believing in their cause, Diethard is a Jerkass who joins because he worships Zero and he finds amusement in them.
+- In addition to Lelouch/Zero himself, Britannian TV producer Diethard Ried fits this trope for The Black Knights, the Japanese rebels/terrorists that are trying to overthrow Britannia.
+Instead of believing in their cause, Diethard is a Wild Card who joins because he worships Zero and he finds amusement in them.

-- Kira from Mobile Suit Gundam SEED was treated as one — being a coordinator piloting a Gundam on an EAF vessel.
-At least, for as long as the series focused on the Archangel's journey to Earth (and then Alaska.)
+- Kira from Mobile Suit Gundam SEED is treated as one — being a coordinator piloting a Gundam on an EAF vessel.
+At least, for as long as the series focused on the Archangel's journey to Earth (and then Alaska).

-- In the X Astray Manga, his "brother" Canard was this as well — a coordinator serving with Eurasia (a member of the Earth Alliance.)
+- In the X Astray manga, his "brother" Canard is this as well — a coordinator serving with Eurasia (a member of the Earth Alliance.)

 - Hillman's Air Fighters Comics (1941-48) featured two, reformed villainess Valkyrie (Liselotte von Schellendorf) and her Air Maidens in the Airboy feature (she would reappear in later incarnations of that franchise) and The Heap, a proto-Swamp Thing in Skywolf.
 The Heap was World War 1 German flying ace, Baron Emmelmann, merged with swamp vegetation.

 - Sgt.
 Fury's Howling Commandos: